-Renting commercial space is a big responsibility -- the success or failure of your business may ride on certain terms of the lease.
-Before you approach a landlord, you should understand how commercial leases differ from the more common residential variety, and before you sign anything, make sure you understand and agree with the basic terms of the lease, such as the amount of rent, the length of the lease and the configuration of the physical space.
+Renting commercial space is a big responsibility—the success or failure of your business could ride on certain terms of the lease.
+Before you approach a landlord, you should understand how commercial leases differ from the more common residential variety.
+Before you sign anything, make sure you understand and agree with the basic terms of the lease, such as the amount of rent, the length of the lease, and the configuration of the physical space.

 It's crucial to understand from the get-go that, practically and legally speaking, commercial leases and residential leases are quite different.
 Here are the main distinctions between them:

 Before you sign a lease agreement, you should carefully investigate its terms to make sure the lease meets your business's needs.

 First, consider the amount of rent—make sure you can afford it—and the length of the lease.
 You probably don't want to tie yourself to a five- or ten-year lease if you can help it; your business could grow faster than you expect or the location might not work out for you.
 A short-term lease with renewal options is usually safer.

 Put a realistic cap on the amount you're prepared to pay.
 The maximum you're willing to spend should include: